LukeShortCloud/rootpages/src/computer_hardware/graphics_cards.rst

 -  The amount of VRAM differs based on the type of ML model.
 Language models use the most amount of VRAM compared to image models which are more CPU-bound rather than GPU-bound.
 [5]

+Integrated GPUs (iGPUs) can use up to half of the available system RAM.
+[6] Since RAM is slower than VRAM, it is recommended to use the fastest RAM available.
+[7]

 History
 -------